mastrogpt/mastrogpt-training/lessons/7-rag.md

 - Modify the Database to accept also an image

-- When an image is uploaded, process the image with image recognition and store its descritption
+- When an image is uploaded, process the image with image recognition and store its description

 - Modify the RAG to be able to find images by their description